-An important variable used in determining the LCOE is the amount of electricity generated.
+An important variable used in determining the LCOE is the expected amount of electricity generated.
 Often, the LCOEs of technologies are compared at maximum full load hours.
 However, only a limited share of the installed capacity will actually generate electricity at full load.
-This effect is captured in a heuristic: 20 different load bands have been introduced to link the investment decision to expected dispatch.
+This effect is captured in a heuristic: different load bands have been introduced to link the investment decision to expected dispatch.
 The different load bands are distributed among the LDC, resulting in a load factor for each load band.
 The inclusion of different load factors for each load band means that less capital-intensive technologies are attractive to use for lower load factor load bands.
 These are likely to be gas-fired peaker plants.
 For load bands with higher load factors, the electricity submodule chooses technologies with lower operational costs.
 These are likely to be base load plants, such as coal-fired or nuclear power plants.
-A system with more VRE sources will result in lower load factors and therefore in a higher demand for peak or mid load technologies.
+VRE load factors per load band are derived from the marginal load band contributions resulting from the RLDC.
+A system with more VRE sources will result in lower residual load factors and therefore in a higher demand for peak or mid load technologies.
 (De Boer and Van Vuuren, 2017)

 The standard costs of each option can be broken down into several categories: investment or capital cost; fuel cost; fixed and variable operational and maintenance costs; construction costs; and carbon capture and storage costs.